Combined Cadet Force: Cadet ranks

-Most cadet ranks are standard non-commissioned ranks, prefixed by "Cadet".
+All cadet ranks are standard non-commissioned ranks, prefixed by "Cadet".
 The highest rank depends on the size of the contingent, but are usually Cadet Regimental Sergeant Major, (Army and RM Sections) and Cadet Warrant Officer (RN and RAF Sections).

 Some contingents may have Junior (and sometimes Senior) Under Officers.
 Cadet Under Officers' rank badges are blue bands 12 mm wide across each shoulder slide, with the addition of the letters CCF underneath.

 Cadets are promoted on their level of experience and their level of commitment to the cadet force.
-Also cadets are promoted on excellent or merit.
-Senior cadet's duty is to help the running of parades etc and to help their Contingent Commander or another officer of their contingent.
+Also cadets are promoted on excellence or merit.
+Senior cadets' duty is to help the running of parades etc. and to help their Contingent Commander or another officer of their contingent.

 The Naval Cadet that is in command of the naval section is also addressed as Coxswain.

 Army cadets ranks share associated regiment's equivalent rank title (e.g. Corporal in the Royal Artillery becomes Bombardier.)